Jacqueline Royaards-Sandberg

 Jacqueline Royaards-Sandberg (27 October 1876 – 30 March 1976) was a Dutch stage actress of the 19th and 20th centuries.
 She began acting on stage in 1897 and did it professionally from 1901.
 Royaards-Sandberg worked for the Royal Dutch Theater Association, the Het Masker, the Amsterdam Theater Company, the Dutch Comedy, Theater, Ensemble and the Amsterdam Toneel companies.

 Early life

 On 27 October 1876, Royaards-Sandberg was born to the soldier Johan Jacob Sandberg and Marianne Begemann in Pamekasan in the former Dutch East Indies.
 She had four siblings and the family moved to a large terraced house in Haarlem in the Netherlands in 1882.
 Following private education at a boarding school in Germany, Royaards-Sandberg was enrolled by her parents at the boarding school in Driebergen in January 1892.
 She left the boarding school and went back to the family home in March 1893 and enrolled in private lessons in French, Italian and violin.
-Royaards-Sandberg went on to attend both the Frankufrter Theaterschule, and the Amsterdam School of Vocal and Dramatic Art to read from the age of 20 and was tutored by Cateau Esser and André Jolles.
+Royaards-Sandberg went on to attend both the Frankfurter Theaterschule, and the Amsterdam School of Vocal and Dramatic Art to read from the age of 20 and was tutored by Cateau Esser and André Jolles.
 She took the advice of Jolles and took acting lessons at the Comédie-Française in Paris.